L4 lumbar spine casefile shows how a lower back injury can utterly ruin a person's life.

 To add insult to injury, she had coccyx pain.

 She struggled for eleven long years with this condition.
 Physical therapy helped in the beginning; physiotherapy and antiinflammatory drugs brought minimal relief.

-Four of five sacroiliac joint tests were strongly positive in the left sacroiliac joint.
+Four of five sacroiliac joint tests were strongly positive in the left SIJ.

 Bending forwards provoked pain in the low back and a tight feeling in the left leg.
-Leaning backwards was even more painful.
+Leaning backwards was even more uncomfortable.

 There was weakness in her left lower leg.
 She had difficulty raising her great toe.

 At home, it's easy to test yourself for sciatica, and for weakness in the leg.
 However, the interpretation of these signs requires experience; nevertheless they may help to give you some inkling as to what is happening in your own lower back and how serious it is; see the link lower down.